czbiohub-sf/crispycrunch/README.md

+# CrispyCrunch has been deprecated.
+Please use the new [protoSpaceJAM application](https://protospacejam.czbiohub.org/)!

 # CrispyCrunch

+> [!CAUTION]
+> CrispyCrunch has been deprecated.
+Please use the new [protoSpaceJAM application](https://protospacejam.czbiohub.org/)!

 Web app for CRISPR experiment setup and analysis.
 Fill in a 96-well plate and analyze it as a whole.

 See it live at https://crispycrunch.czbiohub.org.